The Twelve Days of Christmas Confections (Part 1)

 Florence's Sugar Cookies

-When I think about cookies, I think of my oldest sister.
+When I bake these cookies, I think of my oldest sister.
 She was the queen of cookies in our house.
-Bar cookies, chocolate chip, and slice-and-bake (she called them icebox) cookies were her specialities.
+Bar cookies, chocolate chip, and slice-and-bake (she called them icebox) cookies were her specialty.
 But nothing, absolutely nothing could compare with the sugar cookies she made at Christmas time.
-Poppin-fresh makes sugar cookies that are tasty, and certainly easy, but they don't come close to the buttery, flaky taste of these wonderful sugar crisps by my dear sister Florence:
+Pillsbury Poppin-fresh makes sugar cookies that are certainly easy, but they don't come close to the chewy, buttery taste of these wonderful sugar crisps by my dear sister Florence:

 - 1 cup butter

 - 1 cup powdered sugar

 - 1 teaspoon cream of tartar

 - Cream together butter, margarine, and sugars.
 Stir in dry ingredients and vanilla and mix until well blended.

 - Form dough into walnut-sized balls.
 Place 2 inches apart on an ungreased cookie sheet.
 Flatten each ball with the bottom of a drinking glass dipped in sugar.

 - Bake in preheated oven for about 10 minutes.